alisonands/Case-Study-A-data-driven-investment-analysis/notes.md

 # Case study: A data-driven investment analysis
+[Further exploration...]
 #### Questions to be answered:
 - How have sectors performed over the years.
-What has grown, what has become relatively small?
-Show this in a plotly animation.
+What has grown, what has become relatively small? can be shown in a plotly animation?
 ### Industry Analysis
  - Study market size and growth
   - i.e. marketing vs distribution for an industry can look very different